iqbalyarkhan/old-website/content/2019-08-11--Bubble-Sort.md

 Program ended with exit code: 0
 ```

 The above approach is simple: we've got two loops, an outer loop and an inner loop.
-The outer loop starts at the end of the array and moves toward the beginning of the array.
-The inner loop starts at the beginning of the array and keeps moving forward until it encounters `out`.
-This check prevents us from going farther than we have to since at the end of each outer loop, we're guaranteed to have positions greater than `out` in sorted order.
+The outer loop starts at the end of
+the array and moves toward the beginning of the array.
+The inner loop starts at the beginning of the array and keeps moving
+forward until it encounters `out`.
+This check prevents us from going farther than we have to since at the end of each outer loop iteration,
+we're guaranteed to have positions greater than `out` in sorted order.
+This is possible because at the end of each iteration
+of `out`, the inner loop would've found the largest element so far and moved it to `A[out]`.

 ### Invariant
 In each sorting algorithm, there is a condition that is true at the end of each iteration adn we call this condition the **invariant**.
 The word invariant literally means "not changing" so what is the one thing that is not changing at the end of each iteration of bubble sort?
 Our invariant, in this alternative is: